-violations, Tennessee Code Annotated § 65-28-108 provides for the assessment of a civil penalty not to exceed \$10,000 for each such violation and for each day that such violation persists.
+The division's engineers inspect facilities and construction sites, review documents, investigate incidents, and issue violations of noncompliance with safe operation requirements.
+Should the operator not make progress toward correcting cited violations, Tennessee Code Annotated § 65-28-108 provides for the assessment of a civil penalty not to exceed \$10,000 for each such violation and for each day that such violation persists.
 The maximum fine is \$500,000.

-According to its website, the division encourages prevention of third party damage to natural gas and other underground facilities through the enforcement of Tennessee's Underground Utility Damage Prevention Act, but it does not have any authority under that act.
+According to its website, the division encourages prevention of third party damage to natural gas and other underground facilities through the enforcement of Tennessee's Underground Utility Damage Prevention Act, but it does not have any authority under that act.6

 Protection from Third-party Damage.
-The federal Pipeline Inspection, Protection, Enforcement, and Safety (PIPES) Act of 2006 requires anyone engaging in demolition, excavation, tunneling, or construction in the vicinity of a natural gas or hazardous liquid pipeline to use states' one-call notification systems to establish the location of the underground facilities.
+The federal Pipeline Inspection, Protection, Enforcement, and Safety Act of 2006 (PIPES Act) requires anyone engaging in demolition, excavation, tunneling, or construction in the vicinity of a natural gas or hazardous liquid pipeline to use states' one-call notification systems to establish the location of the underground facilities.
 It also requires owners and operators of pipeline facilities to respond appropriately to prevent pipeline damage by marking their lines.
-The PIPES Act imposes further requirements on excavators, including a requirement to report pipeline damage incidents.
-Each state has its own damage prevention act; all authorize or require one-call notification systems.
+The PIPES Act imposes further requirements on excavators, including a requirement to report pipeline damage incidents.7 Each state has its own damage prevention act; all authorize or require one-call notification systems.
 Tennessee's act covers three main elements: